Pyotr Abrasimov: Life

 In 1961, to the surprise of many in the Soviet Foreign Ministry, Abrasimov was recalled from Warsaw and appointed as First Secretary of the party committee in the then relatively underdeveloped Smolensk region.
 The background was a scathing speech by the national leader, Nikita Khrushchev, concerning the collapse of agriculture in various regions including that around Smolensk.
 Abrasimov knew the region, and he had only respect for its hardworking people.
 He listened in silence to Krushchev's critical speech to a Central Committee plenum, but directly afterwards asked to be appointed to the Smolensk Regional Party Committee First Secretary job: his request was unhesitatingly granted, and he energetically devoted himself to addressing the matters highlighted by Krushchev.

 At the end of 1962 he returned to his ambassadorial career, appointed to head up the Soviet Union's important diplomatic mission in the German Democratic Republic in succession to Mikhail Pervukhin, taking up his appointment at the start of 1963.
 Building on an approach he had developed during his time in Warsaw, he proved a new kind of post-Stalin Soviet ambassador.
 He took a relatively high-profile approach, visiting factories and exhibitions, and appearing on television.
+He secretly met several times with Willy Brandt, then Mayor of West Berlin at the Swedish Embassy in Berlin in 1966.
+The meetings were mediated by the Swedish consul general Sven Backlund.
 Media reports appeared in the west suggesting that he was a consummate actor, and his involvement in negotiating the four-power agreement over the future of Berlin which he personally signed on behalf of the Soviet Union 3 September 1971 left him far better known in West Germany than the Soviet ambassador to West Germany.
 Abrasimov proved highly quotable, and attracted attention with protests against Willy Brandt's Ostpolitik ("No rose without the thorns" / "Keine Rose ohne Dornen").

 On 12 May 1971 the Warsaw Pact War Council convened in East Berlin, followed by a larger than usual series of summer military exercises by the alliance member states.
 Abrasimov was the only civilian to participate in these exercises.
 Later in 1971 he received a communication from Leonid Brezhnev who had scheduled a visit to Paris later in the year.
 The Soviet invasion of Czechoslovakia in 1968 was relatively fresh in the minds of the French political establishment, and Abrasimov was instructed to take over the Soviet ambassadorship there to prepare for the Brezhnev visit.
 He remained in Paris for two years after which he returned to Moscow and took a position as a department head with the Party Central Committee.